Monday, August 10, 2026

 You come, we dance, and we stand strong.

-Let the beat move you.
+Let beat move you.

 This is the power of a round dance.

 Note: Paaikw, niisu, nistu, naaw, and Aastim niimutaw are in Naskapi, an Indigenous North American language.
 The English translations appear in the lines below the Naskapi expressions in stanza 5.
+The poem’s lines syllable count follows the rhythm of the round dance mentioned in it.

 Saturday, March 21, 2026